The Nativity Season

 Objectives

-By the end of this Lesson, learners should be able to:- State that anticipated events don't always come up to our expectations
+By the end of this Lesson, learners should be able to:- State that anticipated events don't always meet our expectations

 - Acknowledge that sometimes we must modify our expectations

-- Compare and Contrast the Winter Pascha to Great Lent
+- Compare the Winter Pascha to Great Lent

-- Identify the expectations expressed in the liturgical verses of preparation, especially those of the Holy Week of Christmas
+- Identify the expectations expressed in the liturgical verses of preparation for the Nativity of Christ

 Materials

-- Short Story, “The Gift of the Magi” by O. Henry
+- Copies of the short Story, “The Gift of the Magi” by O. Henry (in the Resources section of this lesson) for each participant

-- 5 x 8 index cards for each student, markers, Christmas Stickers, glitter, and glue
+- 5 x 8 index cards for each participant

 Resources